CENTRAL PERU BIRDING TOUR

 DAY 15 - UPPER SATIPO ROAD & FONDO ARMORIQUE

-Early morning drive up the Satipo Road to the Carrizales Bridge.
+Early this morning we'll drive up the Satipo Road to the Carrizales Bridge.
 The main target birds at this higher elevation site are Fire-throated Metaltail, Junin Antpitta, Junin Tapaculo, and Eye-ringed Thistletail.
 We'll then work our way back down toward Calabaza.
-A good variety of more widely distributed species are possible along this transesct.
-After lunch, transfer to Hacienda Armorique in the highlands above the town of La Merced.
-After arrival, there may be some time to bird the road just up from the lodge.
+A good variety widely distributed species are possible along this transesct.
+After lunch, we'll transfer to Hacienda Armorique in the highlands above the town of La Merced.
+After arrival, we may have some time to bird the road just up from the lodge.
 At this lower elevation, birds such as Rufous-capped Nunlet, Bluish-fronted Jacamar, Lafresnaye's Piculet, Yellow-breasted Warbling-Antbird, Cabanis's Spinetail, White-bellied Pygmy-Tyrant, Yellow-crested Tanager, and Black-faced Dacnis are possible.
-This site is often good for finding owls, and we'll drive up the rough road after dinner to seek them out.
+This site is often good for finding owls, so we'll drive up the rough road after dinner to seek them out.
 Most likely are Rufescent Screech-Owl, the poorly known Cloud-forest Screech-Owl, and Rufous-banded Owl.
-Night at Hacienda Armorique.
+Overnight at Hacienda Armorique.

 DAY 16 - HACIENDA ARMORIQUE & TRANSFER

-We'll depart early with the owner of the hacienda and drive upwards to higher elevation along a rough road.
-The main target species are the endemic Creamy-bellied Antwren and Cerulean-capped Manakin.
+We'll ride in the back of the owner's 4-wheel-drive truck upwards along a quite rough road to higher elevation.
+There is good temperate forest all along this road.
+The main target species there the endemic Creamy-bellied Antwren and Cerulean-capped Manakin.
 Other birds we may see include Little Tinamou, Ocellated Piculet, Chestnut-backed Antshrike, Blackish Antbird, White-crowned Manakin, Streak-necked Flycatcher, Three-striped Warbler, Fawn-breasted Tanager, Spotted Tanager, Blue-necked Tanager, and Peruvian Sierra Finch.
-Afternoon transfer to San Marcos area.
-Night at a hotel near San Marcos.
+After lunch we'll transfer to the San Marcos area for an overnight stay.
+Overnight at a hotel near San Marcos.

 DAY 17 - MARCAPOMACOCHA, MILLOQ BOG, & SANTA EULALIA

-Depart early for the highlands around Marcapomacocha, stopping at a restaurant for breakfast enroute.
+We'll depart early for the highlands around Marcapomacocha, stopping at a restaurant for breakfast en route.
 First stop is a pullout along the main road to look for the endemic and range-restricted White-bellied Cinclodes.
-Continue into the highlands, making several stops along the way including the Milloq bog area where we hope to find the rare Diademed Sandpiper-Plover.
+Then we'll continue into the highlands, making several stops along the way including the Milloq bog area where we hope to find the rare Diademed Sandpiper-Plover.
 This species is most likely seen during breeding season from October to March but is possible at other times of year as well.
 Other birds of interest include Green-headed Hillstar, Rufous-bellied Seedsnipe, Gray-breasted Seedsnipe, Buff-breasted Earthcreeper, Streak-backed Canastero, Spot-billed Ground-Tyrant, Puna Ground-Tyrant, Dark-faced Ground-Tyrant, White-browed Ground-Tyrant, Glacier Finch, Ash-breasted Sierra Finch, Slaty Finch, Mourning Sierra Finch, Rufous-breasted Warbling Finch, and Bright-rumped Yellow-Finch.
-Continue across the mountain and down the other side into the Santa Eulalia Valley where an altitudinal transect down this very scenic valley may yield Torrent Duck, Giant Hummingbird, Rusty-crowned Tit-Spinetail, Thick-billed Siskin, Rusty-bellied Brushfinch, Drab Hemispingus, Greenish Yellow-Finch, and possibly some raptors.
-From there drive on to Lima.
-Night at Hotel Manhattan Inn
+We'll drive up over the pass and down the other side into the Santa Eulalia Valley where an altitudinal transect down this very scenic valley may yield Torrent Duck, Giant Hummingbird, Rusty-crowned Tit-Spinetail, Thick-billed Siskin, Rusty-bellied Brushfinch, Drab Hemispingus, Greenish Yellow-Finch, and possibly some raptors.
+From there we return to Lima.
+Overnight at LimaQ Hotel

 End of tour in the morning.
 Transfer to airport for flight home.